leongjwm/yolov3/README.md

 ## Setting up of Virtual Environment (Windows)
 To download all the required packages and prevent dependency conflicts, a virtual environment is required.
-A brief guide on how to create virtual environments in Windows using the `venv` library will be demonstrated below.
+This is a very basic guide on how to create virtual environments in Windows using the `venv` library will be demonstrated below.

 For Mac/Linux users, please refer to this [link](https://docs.python.org/3/library/venv.html) instead.

 ### Step One: Creating a Virtual Environment
-`python3 -m venv /path/to/new/virtual/environment`
+Using Command Prompt, enter `python -m venv /path/to/new/virtual/environment`.
+Example: `python -m venv YourVirtualEnvironment`, where `YourVirtualEnvironment` is the name of the environment.

+### Step Two: Accessing your Virtual Environment